Preview: Condors at Eagles, 6:05 p.m.

 PLAYOFF PICTURE

-Bakersfield finds itself right in the thick of the Pacific Division playoff race with 22 games left in the regular season.
-The team sits in third, four points back of tonight's opponent.
+Bakersfield finds itself right in the thick of the Pacific Division playoff race with 21 games left in the regular season.
+The team sits in a tie for third, six points back of tonight's opponent.
 Seven teams will qualify for the Calder Cup Playoffs from the Pacific Division with the one seed earning a first-round bye.
 Click here for the playoff primer.

 THE MOUNTAINS ARE BLUE